 Depending on the time of the day or the day of the week, it varies.
 Contact your bondsman immediately who will start the process and explain it a little more in detail to you.

-Once the person is booked, you have talked to your bondsman probably countless times over the hours you're waiting for the jail to book your person.
+Once the person is booked, you have talked to your bondsman probably countless times over the hours you're waiting for the jail to book your friend or family member.

-You'll meet your bondsman at the jail, the paperwork will be signed and completed, your bond premium will be paid, the paperwork will be turned in at the jail, and your person will be released.
+Normally you will meet your bondsman at the jail, the paperwork will be signed and completed, your bond premium will be paid, the paperwork will be turned in at the jail, and your person will be released from custody.

 Remember all jails vary a little, but the process is pretty much the same.